2015 FIA WTCC Race of Morocco: Race Two

 Muller led the field away with Loeb second and Coronel third before Monteiro went around the outside to take third place.
 Michelisz then tapped Coronel from behind who in turn ran into Monteiro sending both drivers into the barriers at the first corner.
 Monteiro was able to limp back to the pits while Coronel's car was retired on the spot.
-Kozlovskiy out-braked himself at the final corner of lap one, clipped the front of Tarquini's car and careering into the back of team mate Huff which brought out the yellow flags in the final sector.
+Kozlovskiy out-braked himself at the final corner of lap one, clipped the front of Tarquini's car and careering into the back of teammate Huff which brought out the yellow flags in the final sector.
 The yellow flags in two of the three sectors helped Valente who was defending fourth place from López who had already made up five places from his starting position on the opening lap.
 López was able to pass Valente at the end of lap four with third placed Chilton his next target.
 At the end of lap five López went around the outside of Chilton at the final corner and his superior straight line speed meant he was third across the line.
 Muller and Loeb had opened up a big lead from the cars behind and were in a close battle of their own for the lead of the race.
 Bennani went up the inside of Valente at turn four on lap seven to try and take fifth from Valente who then turned into the back of the Citroën and spun Bennani into the barriers.
 The following lap saw Ma lock up and slide into the tyre barrier at turns four and five.
 Valente and Bennani collided at turn four again on lap thirteen.
 Bennani once again went up the inside before Valente turned in; this time both cars spun off.
 Bennani was struggling with his brakes and on the last lap Michelisz, Stefano D'Aste and Tarquini were all able to pass the Citroën; Tarquini making an opportunistic move at the final corner to take seventh off D'Aste.
 Muller led a Citroën 1–2–3 as Loeb and López completed the podium.
 Chilton was fourth and the Yokohama Trophy winner, Bennani ended up ninth and Thompson in the last running Lada was tenth.

 Michelisz was given a 30-second penalty for causing the start crash with Monteiro and Coronel while both Bennani and Valente were given the same penalty for their collisions.